Related videos:

 According to two sources with direct knowledge cited by Reuters, the suspension of both shipping companies could affect up to 60% of Cuba's maritime traffic by volume.

-The immediate trigger was the sanctions package announced on May 7 by Secretary of State Marco Rubio under Executive Order 14404, which designated GAESA —the Business Administration Group S.A., a conglomerate controlled by the Revolutionary Armed Forces— as a blocked entity.
+The direct trigger was the package of sanctions announced on May 7 by Secretary of State Marco Rubio under Executive Order 14404, which designated GAESA —the Business Administration Group S.A., a conglomerate controlled by the Revolutionary Armed Forces— as a blocked entity.

 The sanctions freeze all GAESA assets under U.S. jurisdiction and prohibit any transactions with individuals or companies from that country.